How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: a UK based freelance artist/designer charging a UK client £925 GBP for a finished game character might be charging a USA client $1,560 due to exchange rates.
 Whereas to quote a USA equivalent price of $925 USD the same freelance individual is effectively earning approx. £548 GBP, a loss of £377 GBP.

-An alternative approach to determining the cost of freelance art/design is to look at web site's offering comparable assets for sale, services like TurboSquid for example.
-Bear in mind that such sites are generally geared towards derivative or repeat sales so both content and pricing structures tend to be more generic in nature to accommodate this fact - authors are not making custom content to meet specific demands and requirements, rather they are producing generalised content to appeal to a broader audience for multiple sales.
+An alternative approach to determining the cost of freelance art/design is to look at website’s offering comparable assets for sale, services like TurboSquid for example.
+Bear in mind that such sites are generally geared towards the repeat sales so both content and pricing structures tends to be more generic in nature to accommodate this fact – authors are not making custom content to meet specific demands and requirements, rather they are producing generalised content to appeal to a broader audience for multiple sales.
+This also means pricing can be low-balled with losses being compensated through repeat purchase.

-In using asset sites for rate determination however, be mindful that clients may use their low prices as leverage against any quote offered, the "I can get 'X' cheaper here" argument.
-Should this happen, clarify with the client that custom and unique content tailored to their specific needs is being purchased, for which only they will have use, thus reducing the likelihood of the same asset appearing in another game.
+In using asset sites for rate determination be mindful that clients may use their low prices as leverage against any quote offered.
+Should this happen clarify that custom and unique content tailored to their specific request is being purchased, for which only they will have use, thus reducing the likelihood of the same asset appearing in another game.

-Note: this latter point, content appearing elsewhere, also negates accusation of 'theft' and/or incorrect or improper content licensing that could result in a 'DMCA Take Down Notice' or 'Cease and Desist' letter (which tend to be of immediate affect).
-Although generally the clients responsibility, the damage that can be caused by this may find it's way back to the freelancer for remedy.
-In such instances the original agreement between affect parties may need to contain "due-diligence", "to the best of my knowledge" or "indemnity" clauses, negating the impact of events occurring after-the-fact over which the freelancer has no control.
+Note: this latter point, content appearing elsewhere, also negates accusation of ‘theft’ and/or incorrect or improper content licensing that could result in a ‘Cease and Desist Notice’ (which tend to be of immediate affect).
+Although generally the clients responsibility, the damage that can be caused by this may find it’s way back to the freelancer for remedy.
+In such instances the original agreement between affect parties may need to contain “due-diligence”, “to the best of my knowledge” or “indemnity” clauses, negating the impact of events occurring after-the-fact over which the freelancer has no control.

 Important Note: the following section is provided ‘as is’ and should not be regarded as being ‘legal’ or ‘tax’ advice.
 The Reader is urged to seek professional (certified) legal and/or tax help where necessary.

-Tax, and associated personal and business liabilities, is the most important aspect of providing freelance services because it carries with it a heavy burden of accountability others may not be cognisant of (they have no need to be).
-And this speaks to the biggest problem discussing this particular topic online as it's often had by those naive to, or wholly ignorant of, the realities attributed to the provision of a business service - freelancing is a business, an employment status, not a lifestyle choice or type or mode of working.
+Tax, and associated personal liabilities, is the most important aspect of providing freelance services because it carries with it a heavy burden of accountability that others are typically not cognisant to.
+And this speaks to the biggest problem discussing this particular topic online as it’s often had by those naive to, or wholly ignorant of, the realities attributed to the provision of a business service – freelancing is a business, not a type or style of working.

-Note: the big problem discussing taxes and other liabilities with respect to freelancing is that it's often carried out by individuals who, intentionally or not, misappropriate the term "freelance", or misunderstand what it implies; it is not merely a word used to describe style or way of working.
-Rather it specifically describes, as mentioned above, a business related activity and employment status.
-What this means is that getting paid to make something "on the side" or "for a bit of extra cash" does not make that person 'freelance' (although such income must be declared), unless, they are duly registered with the appropriate Government Agency that recognises their status as being registered for the purposes of providing goods or services either as an self-employed individual (Sole-Trader) or an aspect or element of a business Entity they may own or be part of (not necessarily as an employee) - for example HMRC in the UK or the IRS in the USA.
-When providing freelance services these distinction matters because liabilities differ depending upon the Parties respective status's and under what capacity agreements have been made - private individuals do not carry the same weight of liabilities, obligations and protections under law generally afforded to registered Entities & Individuals (Sole-Traders/Self-Employed).
-In other words it's meaningful if a person calling themselves a "freelance artist" is actually registered as being in-business for the purpose of providing that service.
+Note: the big problem discussing taxes and other liabilities with respect to freelancing is that it’s often carried out by individuals who, intentionally or not, misappropriate the term “freelance”, or misunderstand what it implies; it is not merely a word used to describe style or way of working.
+Rather it specifically describes, as mentioned above, a business related activity.
+What this means is that getting paid to make something “on the side” or “for a bit of extra cash” does not make that person ‘freelance’, unless, they are duly registered with the appropriate Government Agency that recognises their status as being registered for the purposes of providing goods or services either as an self-employed individual (Sole-Trader) or an aspect of a business Entity they may own or be part of (but not as an employee) – for example HMRC in the UK or the IRS in the USA.
+When providing freelance services these distinction matters because liabilities differ depending upon the parties involved respective status’s and under what capacity agreements have been made – private individuals do not carry anywhere near the same weight of liabilities, obligations and protections under law generally ascribed to registered Entities & Individuals (Sole-Traders/Self-Employed).
+In other words it’s meaningful if a person calling themselves a “freelance artist” is actually registered as being in-business for the purpose of providing that service.

 With that said there are two main reasons, each of which will be discussed below, why freelancers often get this wrong; 1) trying to pass the Tax burden off onto the client, and 2) not realising that in doing so it actually increases the tax burden due.

 So, what is Income Tax?.
-In essence Income Tax is a Duty levied on labour; "labour" being any action or activity a person engages in when providing services in return for remuneration.
-This means any income received in lieu of work outside employment is liable for Tax.
-As such tax is only supposed to be levied upon the person providing the service, not those in receipt of them; Income Tax, emphatically, has absolutely nothing to do with the client so the burden cannot be offset or passed on to them in any shape or form (#1 in the previous section).
+In essence Income Tax is a Duty levied on labour; “labour” being any action or activity a person engages when providing (business) services in return for remuneration.
+This means any payment received in lieu of work is liable for Tax.
+As such it is only supposed to be levied upon the person providing the service, not those in receipt of them; Income Tax, emphatically, has absolutely nothing to do with the client so the burden cannot be offset or passed on to them in any shape or form (#1 in the previous section).

-Note: it can be argued, and often is by Revenue Services, that trying to recoup tax losses by passing the buck onto the clients bill amounts to fraud because they are being charged for something they never receive as part of the product or service purchased.
+Note: it can be argued, and often is by Revenue Services, that trying to recoup tax losses by passing the buck in this way amounts to fraud because the client is being charged for something they never receive as part of the product or service purchased.

 For the jobbing freelance artist then it’s essential to keep all liabilities specifically relative to actual work done and income received.

-To put this into context, using the $925 USD project discussed earlier and an income tax rate of 20%, the amount due works out to be $185[5], leaving $740 'profit'[6].
-This means at (tax) year end $185 goes to the Government as the duty on labour for this particular job, the freelancer keeping $740.
-These are the basic 'in' and 'out' liabilities of the job - $925 in, $185 out ($740 kept).
+Using the $925 USD project mentioned earlier, and for the sake of the discussion, setting the Income Tax Rate at 20%, the tax liability works out to be $185[5], leaving $740 ‘profit’[6].
+At (Tax) year end $185 would go to the Government as the tax liability for this particular job, the freelancer keeping $740.
+These are the basic ‘in’ and ‘out’ costs of the job – $925 in, $185 out ($740 kept).

 Note: for brevity costs are relayed in terms of ‘income‘ and ‘tax‘ liabilities only; other aspects of price determination, ‘expenses‘, ‘running costs‘ etc., are ignored.